 Jesus, while standing before Pontius Pilate in John 18 said, “‘You say that I am a king.
 For this purpose I was born and for this purpose I have come into the world—to bear witness to the truth.
 Everyone who is of the truth listens to my voice.'”
 Pilate, in a manner much analogous to our world today, responded, “‘What is truth?'”
 And he seemingly did not actually want an answer: “After he had said this, he went back outside…“

 Jesus himself stated “heaven and earth will pass away, but my words will not pass away” (Mk 13:31).
-My prayer is that God would bless you through His Word as it is proclaimed here (albeit imperfectly) by me, His humble servant.
+My prayer is that God would bless you through His Word as it is proclaimed here (albeit imperfectly) by me.
 As Jesus so beautifully prayed to the Father in John 17:17 –